arman000/mcfly/README.md

           t.decimal :coupon, null: false
           t.integer :settlement_mm, null: false
           t.integer :settlement_yy, null: false
-          # NULL indicates unknown price
           t.decimal :price
         end
       end
     end

-These migration add the necessary versioning triggers for INSERT, UPDATE and DELETE operations.
+These migrations add the necessary versioning triggers for INSERT, UPDATE and DELETE operations.
 The append-only migration disallows updates.
-As such, append-only Mcfly tables rows to be INSERTed or DELETEed, but not modified.
+As such, append-only Mcfly tables allow rows to be INSERTed or DELETEed, but not modified.

 When you declare `has_mcfly` in your model, Mcfly adds some basic functionality to the class.